graphql/graphql-spec/spec/Section 3 -- Type System.md

 #### @defer Arguments

 - `if: Boolean! = true` - When `true`, fragment _should_ be deferred (see
   related note below).
-When `false`, fragment will not be deferred and data will be included in the initial response.
+When `false`, fragment will not be deferred.
 Defaults to `true` when omitted.
-- `label: String` - An optional string literal (variables are disallowed) used by GraphQL clients to identify data from responses and associate it with the corresponding defer directive.
+- `label: String` - An optional string literal (variables are disallowed) used by GraphQL clients to identify data from payloads and associate it with the corresponding defer directive.
 If provided, the GraphQL service must include this label in the corresponding pending object within the response.
 The `label` argument must be unique across all `@defer` and `@stream` directives